 Alquist served as Vice-President and Chief Financial Officer for the American Pride Co-op for more than 20 years, retiring after the co-op merged with Agfinity in 2012.
 In this position he served cooperative members throughout Brighton, Ft.
 Lupton, Hudson and Mead.
 He is a long-term member of the National Society of Accountants for Cooperatives (NSAC) which also serves electrical cooperatives.
 Also an active community member, Alquist is a member of the Brighton Rotary club, which spearheads a Read-to-Me project at South Elementary, a dictionary project for third graders, and the distribution of U.S. Constitution booklets to fifth graders.

-Ginny Buczek has lived in Firestone for 23 years and currently works part-time in Design Review.
+Ginny Buczek has lived in Firestone for 29 years and currently works part-time in Design Review.
 Her work experience includes hardware store manager, head buyer and merchandiser for a chain of home centers and as a key accounts manager for Chevron.
 She attended Red Rocks Community College studying accounting, business management and economics.
-Buczek completed the National Rural Electric Cooperative Association’s Directors Certification & Board Leadership programs.
-She received the Colorado Municipal League’s Elected Officials Advanced Training Certification.
+She earned received the Colorado Municipal League’s Elected Officials Advanced Training Certification.
+During her tenure she has served as the President, Vice-President, Secretary/Treasurer, and currently chairs The Audit Committee.
+Buczek is United Power’s director on the Colorado Rural Electric Association Board (CREA).
+She is Vice President of the CREA Board, serves on CREA’s Executive and Policy Committees.
+She has served as CREA’s Secretary, Treasure and Budget and Finance Chair.
+Buczek represents United Power on the Tri-State G&T Contract Committee.

-Buczek served on the Weld County Council representing District 2, from 2005-2012, she served as President in 2008 and Vice-President in 2007 and 2012.
-She served on the Technical Committee for the Southwest Weld Study, served as chair and co-chair for the Firestone Planning Commission and as Commissioner for the Firestone Park Commission.
-Buczek served on the Firestone Board of Trustees as a director for the Tri-area ambulance service and on the Tri-area Planning Commission.
-She was a United Power Round-Up Foundation Director from 2003-2008, and served on the United Power Consumer Resource Committee in 1998, 2001 and 2003.
-Buczek has also served on United Power’s Election Credentials Committee.
+Buczek served on the Weld County Council 2005-2012, she was resident in 2008 and Vice-President in 2007 and 2012.
+She served on the Technical Committee for the Southwest Weld Study, served as chair and co-chair for the Firestone Planning Commission and on the Firestone Park Commission.
+Buczek served on the Firestone Board of Trustees, as a director for the Tri-area Ambulance Service and the Tri-area Planning Commission.
+She was a United Power Round-Up Foundation Director from 2003-2008, and on the United Power Consumer Resource Committee in 1998, 2001 and 2003.
 She has been active in many civic groups including 4-H, Girl Scouts, Relay for Life, Neighborhood Watch and at Frederick High School.
-She is a member of the Colorado West Point Parents Club and the Carbon Valley Veterans Memorial Committee.
+Ginny is a member of the West Point Parents Club, has served on congressional and senatorial Military Academy Boards and is a member of Weld County’s Bright Futures Advisory Board.

 Brian McCormick is self employed.
 He previously worked as a Programmer Analyst for the City of Thornton, an IT Specialist for the City of Greeley and as Wastewater and Stormwater Maintenance Supervisor for the City of Boulder.
 He recently completed his Master’s degree in Business Administration from Colorado State University.
 He earned his Bachelor’s degree in mechanical engineering from Cornell University.
 McCormick served as a Lieutenant in the U.S. Army, holding a number of leadership roles with the 25th Infantry Division.
 He later served as a First Lieutenant and Captain in the Colorado Army National Guard.